spruceUI/spruceOS/README.md

   Sky_Walker: Avocado theme.

+  KyleBing: Cozy theme.

   Cobaltdsc4102: Building and enabling the chimerasnes core for SFC and additional cores for other systems.

+  KMFDManic: Building and testing new cores.

   Onion and Darkhorse: Overlays.

-  Axcelon: Cleaned up and organized Overlay and Filter directories.
+  Axcelon: Cleaned up and organized Overlay and Filter directories (and bug finding).

   Hoo: Testing and encouragement.

-  SundownerSport: Wiki, testing and poor leadership.
+  SundownerSport: Team Lead, Wiki and testing.

+  Metallic77: Shaders and core adjustments.

   Supermodi064: Photos, testing and support.

-  Aemiii91 and tGecko: Being awesome.
+  Aemiii91, tGecko and QuackWalks: Being awesome!

   Russ from RGC: His YouTube channel is an inspiration.

-  [Icons8.com](icons8.com) for the logo and icons.
+  [Icons8.com](icons8.com) for the logo, icons and their genrosity in giving us expanded access to icons for this project.

 THANK YOU TO THE AMAZING MIYOO COMMUNITY!!

-## The Current Team (in no particular order):
+## The Current Team:
+   - 369px
+   - BaseInfinity
+   - Cinethezs
+   - Cobaltdsc4102
+   - Decojon
+   - Fragbait79
+   - Oscarkcau
+   - Ry
    - SundownerSport
-  - Decojon
    - Veckia9x
-  - Ry
-  - Cinethezs
-  - BaseInfinity
-  - Oscarkcau
    - XanXic
-  - Fragbait79
-  - Cobaltdsc4102

 ## SUPPORTED GAME SYSTEMS